WHAT ARE THESE PEASPROUT CHEN BOOKS ALL ABOUT?

 If you love Taiwan, then you totally rawk, and would be interested in reading this interview with me in honor of Asian/Pacific American Heritage Month over HERE.

-If you want to watch me (and my birds) not cry as I unbox the novel for the first time, then how about clicking HERE.
+If you want to watch me (and my birds) not cry as I unbox book 1 for the first time, then how about clicking HERE.

 If you’d like my army of robot assistants to automatically send you updates, you should make beeping sounds and then click HERE.